 A mathematically created structure/file used verify the authenticity of a document or other data.

-Basically an SSL certificate is all of these pieces put together using incredibly complex mathematic algorithms and cryptography.
+Basically, an SSL certificate is these pieces put together using incredibly complex mathematics algorithms and cryptography.
 The combination of these pieces is part of the process itself, and is used so that several parts confirm and validate each other.

 In short, an SSL certificate is designed to demonstrate that the connection is trusted; that the server you are connecting to is actually the server it claims to be.

 SSL, TLS, and cryptography are incredibly complex concepts to try and fully understand.
-If you would like to read a more technical explanation you may want to read the Wikipedia’s page on SSL at http://en.wikipedia.org/wiki/SSL_certificate.
+If you would like to read a more technical explanation you may want to read the Wikipedia’s page on SSL.

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.